 Bundling policies has great benefits for those who want to do it.
 But not everyone should.
 In some cases, it might be cheaper to use different companies for each policy.

-Bundling your policies doesn’t always guarantee that you will save money.
-Rate factors such as your age, credit history, and driving record can affect what type of savings you’ll receive.
-Providers may also not carry the coverage that you want to bundle, or it may not be for the right price.
-To make sure that you get the best rates, it’s a smart practice to compare quotes from top companies.
+There’s no guarantee that putting your trust in only one insurer will save you money.
+Rate factors such as your age, gender, and place of residence can affect what type of savings you’ll receive.
+Providers may also not carry the coverage that you want, or it may not be for the right price.
+To make sure you get the best rates, it’s a smart practice to compare quotes from top companies.

-Here’s why bundling might not be worth it:
+Here’s why it might not be worth it:

 - After comparing, it’s clear that you will save more by using separate companies.